recepcavusoglu/RiseWebAssessment/README.md

 | GET | api/Report/GetTelNumberCountByLocation/{location} |  Gets tel number count on a specific location |
 | GET | api/Report/GetReportFromCache/{reportID} |  Gets old reports from Redis Cache |

-### Report Controller

-Redis is used for storing high cost query results for a period of time.
-With reportID users can get old query results.

 **Recep ÇAVUŞOĞLU**